 Their stories are both part of the Gouldsboro Historical Society’s “Archive Without Walls” digital collection that launched today.
 You’re invited in for a first look at the ground floor.
 Admission charge? — $0.00!

-GHS’s digital collection is part the Digital Archive offered by The History Trust, a consortium of more than a dozen local non-profits (last summer, GHS became #13) that collaborate to safeguard historical collections of coastal Maine’s Acadia region.
-The goal is to catalogue and share this material, making it a one-stop-searching spot for perusing historical items from throughout the entire region.
-To date, there are more than 45,000 items in the catalogue, easily searchable using keywords.
+GHS’s digital collection was once part the Digital Archive offered by The History Trust, a consortium of more than a dozen local non-profits that collaborate to safeguard historical collections of coastal Maine’s Acadia region.
+The GHS online collection is now available here.

 The salt water farmer?